wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 out-of-order uop dispatching, we compute, for each uop received, the nearest cycle in the future that the uop can be dispatched, and schedule a dispatch event in the future dispatch cycle.
 The member variable of `OOOCore`, `curCycle`, represents the current event queue cycle.
 All but one methods of `class WindowStructure` takes a reference of `curCycle`, and may possibly update it, driving the event queue clock forward (e.g. when the window is full).
-With the inductive model in mind, `curCycle` can be also considered as the receiving cycle of the previous uop in program order.

 At a high level, the instruction window maps future cycles to event objects implemented as `struct WinCycle`.
 These event objects track which ports are in-use at the event cycle.
 Port can become in-use for a given cycle